kubos/kubos/test/integration/linux/readme.md

 * name - The name of the test.
 For user recognition only.
 This has no effect on the test.
 * pre_test - A shell command that will be executed before cloning, building, or running any tests.
 This attribute is not required
 * build_source - A description of where the test source is located.
 This can be a local directory or a git repo url.
 This section is not required.
 If not provided, no binaries will be built.
+* flash_source - The path to what should be flashed to the target.
+If you have a build source specified this attribute is not necessary.
+It is intended to be used to upload non-built resources (like shell scripts)
 * test_command - The acutal command that will be executed on the board to start the test on the target device.
 * post_test - A shell command that will be run on the Host after all the tests and assertions have been made.
 This attribute is not required.
 * exepected_regex - A boolean that tells the test runner if the expected text is a python regex or not.
 If not provided, it is assumed false.
 * expected_test_output - A string, or regex that will be checked against the shell output from the target device